livepeer/docs/docs/installation/livepeer-quickstart-shortversion.md

 ## Start Video Mining

 You can decide how you want to participate on the network.
-Set up a node and transcode, simply transcode on your own or join a transcoding pool.
-[About Video Mining](/video-miners/core-concepts/roles-and-responsibilities#types-of-video-miners).
+Set up a node and transcode, simply transcode on your own, or join a transcoding pool, ***See*** [About Video Mining](/video-miners/core-concepts/roles-and-responsibilities#types-of-video-miners).

 **Choose your role:**
 - [Orchestrator](/video-miners/getting-started/choosing-a-role#orchestrator)